Communicating the sum of sources over a network: Analysis of Case 3

 If there is only one source label, then greedy encoding ensures that the sum of exactly two of the sources reaches each terminal.
 The connectivity condition guarantees that the remaining source is available as a singleton at a leaf of each terminal.
 Therefore we are done.

-If there are exactly two distinct source colors, then we argue as follows.
-On the subgraphs induced by the colors with the same source label, perform greedy encoding.
+If there are exactly two distinct source $st$-labels, then we argue as follows (see Figure~\ref{fig:aux_bipartite_graph_1}).
+On the subgraphs induced by the $st$-labels with the same source label, perform greedy encoding.
 On the remaining subgraph, propagate the remaining useful source.
 We illustrate this with an example that is w.l.o.g.
-Suppose that the colors are $(s_1, s_2, t_1, t_2)$, $(s_1, s_2, t_2, t_3)$ and $(s_2, s_3, t_1, t_3)$.
-We perform greedy encoding on the subgraphs of the first two colors, and only propagate $X_3$ on the subgraph of the third color.
+Suppose that the $st$-labels are $(s_1, s_2, t_1, t_2)$, $(s_1, s_2, t_2, t_3)$ and $(s_2, s_3, t_1, t_3)$.
+We perform greedy encoding on the subgraphs of the first two $st$-labels, and only propagate $X_3$ on the subgraph of the third $st$-label.
 As shown in Figure \ref{fig:aux_bipartite_graph_1}, this means that terminals $t_1$ and $t_3$ are satisfied.
 Note that the connectivity condition dictates that $t_2$ has to have a leaf that has a singleton $X_3$, therefore it is satisfied as well.

-Finally, suppose that there are three distinct source colors.
-In this case we use the encoding specified in Table \ref{table:encoding} on the subgraphs of each source color.
+Finally, suppose that there are three distinct source $st$-labels.
+In this case we use the encoding specified in Table \ref{table:encoding} on the subgraphs of each source $st$-label.
 It is clear on inspection that $\sumxi$ can be recovered from any two of the received values (as from any two of the linear combinations stated, one can deduce the sum $X_1+X_2+X_3$).